jorgebucaran/cookbook.fish/README.md

 end
 ```

-### How do I synchronize two or more background tasks in fish?
+### Synchronize Background Tasks in Fish Like a Pro

-Since fish `3.0.0` there is a dedicated [`wait`](https://fishshell.com/docs/current/cmds/wait.html), but you can write your own if you are using an older fish.
+Fish `3.0.0` introduced a dedicated [`wait`](https://fishshell.com/docs/current/cmds/wait.html) builtin for easy synchronization of background tasks.
+But if you're curious about how it was done before `wait` existed, here's a throwback recipe for you.

 First, to check if tasks are running in the background, parse the output from the [`jobs`](https://fishshell.com/docs/current/cmds/jobs.html) builtin.